mehulshinde/coveralls-demo-ruby/README.md

 ## Get Started

-We'll set up this project to do just that, following these four (4) steps:
+We'll set up this project to do all those things, following these four (4) steps:

 1. Understand test coverage in this project
 2. Run tests for the first time